Aerospace Engineering involves the design, development, testing, and production of aircraft, spacecraft, and related systems and equipment.

 UC offers the only undergraduate Aerospace degree in Aotearoa, giving you early entry into the industry or towards advanced research.

-- Final-year projects sponsored and in collaboration with industry, such as Rocket Lab, Air New Zealand, Kea Aerospace, and Dawn Aerospace
+- Final-year projects sponsored by and in collaboration with industry, such as Rocket Lab, Air New Zealand, Kea Aerospace, and Dawn Aerospace.

 Aerospace Engineering minor